Mobility & Transportation

 Copyright: https://dialogoslopezmateos.jalisco.gob.mx

 This versatility of engagement methods ensured that residents and stakeholders of distinct profiles were engaged in the process.
 Because not everyone can come to an in-person assembly and not everyone who experienced the avenue used the car.
-However, the questions residents answered were the same throughout all modalities, whether digital or analog.
-This way, the citizen participation team received the information in more or less the same format, making it easier to work with the data.
+However, the questions residents answered were the same throughout all modes, whether digital or analog.
+This way, the community engagement team received the information in more or less the same format, making it easier to work with the data.

-Maptionnaire as a Citizen Engagement Platform of Choice
+Maptionnaire as a Community Engagement Platform of Choice

-Maptionnaire ideally fits the needs of this project — the digital platform makes it easy to engage thousands of people with custom-made interactive map-based surveys.
+Maptionnaire is an ideal fit for the needs of this project — the digital platform made it easy to engage thousands of people with custom-made interactive map-based surveys.
 Altogether, over 35,000 people completed the Maptionnaire survey, and this number speaks for itself.

 Since the project is about people’s mobility and interactions with the environment, it is crucial to collect the information about specific locations.
-With Maptionnaire, all the data comes in a GIS location-based format.
+With Maptionnaire, all the data comes in a GIS-compatible, location-based format.
 The service comes with onboarding and extensive support, so all the users within the organization get a chance to try the platform out.
-Another aspect of Maptionnaire proved to be useful: you could make changes to a survey even if it’s already active — the link always stays the same.

 I was really excited about using the platform because of how you can organize the information and you can use the filters.